camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 ### Limitations

 The environment variables `CAMUNDA_CUSTOM_CERT_CHAIN_PATH`, `CAMUNDA_CUSTOM_PRIVATE_KEY_PATH`, `CAMUNDA_CUSTOM_ROOT_CERT_PATH`, and `CAMUNDA_CUSTOM_ROOT_CERT_STRING` can be set in Docker or Helm chart setups.
 However, these configurations have not been tested with Play's behavior and, therefore, are not supported when used with Play.

+## Play Usage and Billing Considerations

+The use of Play may result in additional charges depending on your organization's plan and the type of cluster you are using.
+To avoid incurring extra costs, please follow these guidelines based on your plan:

+- **Trial/Internal Plans:** You can use any cluster.
+- **Starter/Professional Plans:** Use a [Development cluster](http://localhost:3000/docs/next/components/console/manage-clusters/create-cluster/#development-clusters).
+For Professional Plans, you may need to purchase a Development cluster.
+- **Enterprise Plans:** Your organization must be designated as a development organization.
+Contact your CSM for further assistance.